bytecodealliance/wasmtime/docs/testing.rst

 Filecheck
 ---------

-Many of the test commands bescribed below use *filecheck* to verify their output.
+Many of the test commands described below use *filecheck* to verify their output.
 Filecheck is a Rust implementation of the LLVM tool of the same name.
 See the :file:`lib/filecheck` `documentation <https://docs.rs/filecheck/>`_ for
 details of its syntax.